 In the exercise of its duties and responsibilities, the Audit Committee will pay due regard to the relevant provisions included in the Code on Corporate Governance of the Bucharest Stock Exchange, and regulations, terms of reference, policies, resolutions, rules and other by-laws, internal documents and the internal regulation of the Audit Committee.
-The Audit Committee will also operate in line with and apply section 78 of the Cyprus Auditors Act, 2017 of the Republic of Cyprus.
+The Audit Committee will also operate in line with and apply section 78 of the Cyprus Auditors Act, 2017.

-Towards the exercise of its duties and responsibilities, the Audit Committee, between others, is briefed by the external auditors of the Company in relation to the audit program, monitors the audit process, and in special meetings prior to the presentation of the annual accounts of the Group and the Company to the full Board of Directors, considers the content of the drafts, taking into account the views of the external auditors in relation to the annual audited accounts.
+Towards the exercise of its duties and responsibilities, the Audit Committee, between others, is briefed by the external auditors of the Company in relation to the audit program, monitors the audit process, and in special meetings prior to the presentation of the annual and half-yearly accounts of the Group and the Company to the full Board of Directors, considers the content of the drafts, taking into account the views of the external auditors in relation to the annual, audited accounts.
 The Audit Committee informs the Board accordingly on the results of the statutory audit.
 The chairman of the Audit Committee ensures that minutes of meetings are prepared.

-6.3 The Nominations, Remuneration and Corporate Governance Committee
+6.3 The Nomination, Remuneration and Governance Committee in 2019

-Composition of the Committee in 2019
+Composition of the Committee

-Chairperson: Mr. Neil McGregor (independent, non-executive director) Members:
+Chairperson: Mr. Neil McGregor (independent, nonexecutive director)